 Table of Contents [+/-]

-If you are interested in migrating to MySQL from another database system, you may wish to read Section B.8, “MySQL 5.5 FAQ: Migration”, which contains answers to some common questions concerning migration issues.
+If you are interested in migrating to MySQL from another database system, see Section A.8, “MySQL 5.5 FAQ: Migration”, which contains answers to some common questions concerning migration issues.

 Installation of MySQL generally follows the steps outlined here: